 The Angel’s Anvil 2016 is the third cigar by Crowned Heads Cigars to be made for the Tobacconist Association of America (TAA).
 Over the past few years, one can make a strong case for Tatuaje and Crowned Heads as being the two most successful releases in the TAA series.
 Like the previous two installments of The Angel’s Anvil, is a new blend – and this case it’s the first cigar in The Angel’s Anvil line to utilize a Connecticut Broadleaf wrapper.
 Recently I’ve had an opportunity to smoke The Angel’s Anvil 2016 edition.
 There is a reason why Crowned Heads The Angel’s Anvil line has been successful, and the 2016 release is an excellent example of why.

 The name “The Angel’s Anvil” is derived from a story of a fallen angel who seeks to find his way back to heaven.
-During this time, the outcast Angel finds a blacksmith who provides him with a hammer and anvil – the tools that can be re-used to re-build his wings.
+During this time, the outcast angel finds a blacksmith who provides him with a hammer and anvil – the tools that can be used to rebuild his wings.
 As many know, Crowned Heads was formed by a group of four CAO employees who had left the brand after the acquisition by General Cigar Company.
-The cigar name is an analogy to that story as it is based on the personal experience (the fall and rebirth) of one of the company owners at the time of that acquisition – namely a company and having to rebuild things from the ground up.
-The name “The Angel’s Anvil” also has the acronym “TAA”
+The cigar name is an analogy to that story as it is based on the personal experience (the fall and rebirth) of one of the company owners at the time of that acquisition – a company having to rebuild things from the ground up.
+The name “The Angel’s Anvil” also has the acronym “TAA”.

 The Tobacconists’ Association of America, Ltd. is a trade organization established in 1968 by visionary retail tobacconists.
 By providing education, communication, research, advocacy, and member discount programs, The TAA works with our members and the industry they support to offer the tools and relationship building opportunities needed to maximize professionalism and success.